TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

    messages without moving them to sub-folders.
 Sequences are defined in a file called :file:`.mh_sequences` in each folder.

-   The :class:`MH` class manipulates MH mailboxes, but it does not attempt to emulate all of :program:`mh`'s behaviors.
+   The :class:`MH` kundi manipulates MH mailboxes, but it does not attempt to emulate all of :program:`mh`'s behaviors.
 In particular, it does not modify and is not affected by the :file:`context` or :file:`.mh_profile` files that are used by :program:`mh` to store its state and configuration.